 RSE Editor’s Report:

-Wilfred Dolfsma reported for the Review of Social Economy.
-He provided a seven page report reviewing the developments in 2013.
+Robert McMaster reported for the Review of Social Economy.
+He provided a nine page report reviewing the developments in 2014.
 A summary of some of the important features of this report are provided here.
 You may contact Elba Brown-Collier for a copy of the complete report.

-In 2013 there were 115 submissions, 69% of which were from authors outside the United States.
+In 2014 there were 131 submissions, 67% of which were from authors outside the United States.
 The acceptance rate was approximately 16%.
 The backlog of accepted but not yet published articles is some two issues.

 The Helen Potter award recipient was announced.
-The 2014 recipient is Ayman Reda of the Lebanese American University, Beirut, for his paper “Thinking Like an Economist: The Neoliberal Politics of the Economics Textbook” published in the March 2013 issue of the Review of Social Economy.
+The 2014 recipient is Peter-Wim Zuidhof for his paper “Thinking Like an Economist: The Neoliberal Politics of the Economics Textbook” published in the June, 2014 issue of the Review of Social Economy.

 FORUM Editor’s Report: